The Czech Republic is famous for its beer for a good reason. We are very proud of our beer and we say it’s the best in

 Lokál Dlouhááá Restaurant

 Lokál Dlouhááá is a popular retro style restaurant with a great quality Pilsner Urquell from tank.
 Lokál is great if you want not just to have a great beer but also taste a very typical Czech dish for dinner or lunch.

 U Glaubiců Restaurant

 U Glaubiců is a famous historic restaurant (more than 700 years old).
-If you want to drink a great beer and try typical Czech cuisine and simultaneously enjoy a bit of Prague history, U Glaubiců is a perfect place.
+If you want to drink a great beer and try typical Czech food and simultaneously enjoy a bit of Prague history, U Glaubiců is a perfect place.
 This restaurant is also perfectly located directly on the walking route between Prague Castle and Charles Bridge.